usexfg/COLD-DAO/README.md

 ------------------------------
 <h2 id="cold-governance">COLD Communal Interest DAO | Governance</h2>

-COLD DAO is the group of governing members stewarding the excellence of COLD [Banking Suite].
+COLD DAO is the group of token holding governance members who are stewarding the excellence of COLD [Banking Suite].

-Members will vote, according to required holding amounts, on a range of topics from project branding, to interest rates, to the selection of new financial instruments available to users in COLD [Banking Suite].
+Members will vote, **according to required holding amounts**, on a range of topics from project branding, to interest rates, to the selection of new financial instruments available to users in COLD [Banking Suite].

 **Asset Integration**: In order to list a new asset to be offered for banking rewards, a DAO member must first call a vote on the proposed asset.
 If a positive majority voting decision has been reached, DAO member(s) must burn a total of 1 full COLD token at the time of integration.
 Community created assets such as limited-run NFT collections, fixed supply assets, infinite supply assets, etc.